Sharing Dad

 by Victoria S. Freeman

 I am basically a can-do kind of person.
 When my husband of eighteen years said he preferred our next door neighbor as a companion, I used up several tons of Kleenex and lost three dress sizes.
 Ultimately, with the help of many friends, I figured out how to get my tires balanced and use the TV remote.
 When a remodeling contractor gave me a five figure estimate for removing a wall prior to remodeling, I borrowed his ten pound sledge hammer and had the wall on the curb in 72 grocery bags three weeks later.
-But last summer I faced a task that did not seem doable – toolsto clean out and rent my father’s home.
+But last summer I faced a task that did not seem doable – to clean out and rent my father’s home.

 The home, which I checked on regularly, is located on the banks of the Suwanee River.
 It had stood vacant for the eighteen months since my father’s stroke left him partially paralyzed and mute.
 In some ways it was a museum to his memory.
 The cracked leather flight jacket was still draped over the back of one of the ladder back chairs.
 The camouflage overalls, hats and shirts were still in the laundry basket where he had placed them the morning of the stroke.
 Waist high stacks of Senior Golfer magazine sat by the T.V. chair as did equally large stacks of NRA Today.
 Most horizontal surfaces sported baseball caps with logos ranging from Pebble Beach Golf to Shirley’s Bar-B-Que.
 One entire garbage can was filled with . . .
 Reader’s Digest prize bulletins.
 The house was waiting for the Captain to come back.